kleinbottle/css-colors/docs/manual.typ

 The CSS Level 1 colors introduced in 1996 specified these same sixteen colors, while the CSS Level 2 colors, introduced in 1998, augmented this list to seventeen named colors, with the addition of `orange`.

-=== CSS/SVG colors
+=== SVG/CSS colors

-Finally, the #link("https://www.w3.org/TR/css-color-3/#svg-color")[SVG 1.0 Specification] of 2001 and the #link("https://www.w3.org/TR/css-color-3/#html4")[CSS Color Module Level 3] of 2011 have standardized #link("https://www.w3.org/TR/SVG11/types.html#ColorKeywords")[a list of 147 color names], known as the "extended color keywords" or the "recognized color keyword names" which included the original 16 colors, `orange`, and additional colors from the X11 set.
+Finally, the #link("https://www.w3.org/TR/SVG11/types.html#ColorKeywords")[SVG 1.1 Specification] of 2011 #cite(<SVG11>) and the #link("https://www.w3.org/TR/css-color-3/#html4")[CSS Color Module Level 3] #cite(<CSS3>) of 2022 have standardized on a list of 147 color names, known as the "recognized color keyword names" or the "extended color keywords"  respectively.
+They include the original 16 colors, augmented by `orange`, and additional colors from the X11 set.
+These colors---common to both the CSS and SVG standards---are referred to as the CSS Colors in this manual and module.

 This standardization aims to provide a consistent color naming scheme across the Web, and has remained relatively stable.
 It is this set of color names that forms the basis for this module.
-These named colors are standard both for CSS and SVG, although we shall refer to them here as CSS Colors.
 How the CSS colors were given their rather idiosyncratic names is explained in #link("https://www.youtube.com/watch?v=HmStJQzclHc")[this You Tube video] #cite(<CSShistory>).

 === CSS colors vis-a-vis Typst

 Typst ships with #link("https://typst.app/docs/reference/visualize/color/#predefined-colors")[eighteen predefined colors] which include the sixteen named colors, plus `orange`, plus one more color named `eastern`.
 The color `eastern` is undefined in the CSS colors.

-The remaining seventeen colors have identical names, but different RGB/Hex values, as tabulated below.
+The remaining seventeen colors have identical names, but---with the exception of `white` and `black`---they have different RGB/Hex values, as tabulated below.

 #show table.cell.where(y: 0): smallcaps
 #show table.cell.where(y: 0): strong
 #align(center)[
   #table(
-    table.header([Color Name], [Typst Hex Code], [Swatch], [CSS Hex Code], [Swatch]),
+    table.header([Color Name], [Typst Hex Value], [Swatch], [CSS Hex Value], [Swatch]),
     columns: 5,
     stroke: none,
     align: (center+horizon, center+horizon, center+horizon, center+horizon, center+horizon),